megadigo/HalfRune/README.md

 Begins in early days in the caves when man discover portal and fire (in this order :) offcourse) to a point in history somehow similar to the mediaeval epoch.

-The game will be conduct in chapters, the first one is The Cave.
+The game will be conduct in chapters.
 To move on in the game i will implement a logic i call **Fuzzy Chapters**(kind of a percentage done and actions to change chapters).

 This is the starting point for a big adventure i hope…